Includes Airfare, Hotel, Tours, Transfers, Baggage Handling, and more!

 Willis Island, Australia: This tiny island measures in at just 1,600 feet long by 490 feet wide.
 Though it is the only permanently inhabited island in the Coral Sea Islands Territory, you won’t find any neighborhoods, schools or homes here.
 The only structures on Willis Island comprise a weather monitoring station hosted by the Australian Bureau of Meteorology, where just a handful of weather observers reside at any given time.
 Willis Island is one of several tropical islands sitting beyond the Great Barrier Reef in the Coral Sea Islands Territory, and is surrounded by thriving reefs where many creatures make their homes.
 Numbering into the thousands, Willis Island itself caters to many species of seabirds, including masked, brown and red-footed boobies that cry out nearly 24 hours a day.
 It is also an important nesting ground for turtles.
 Note: Willis Island is a scenic cruising site.
 The ship will slowly travel past while a knowledgeable port lecturer points out significant sites you’ll be able to see from onboard.

-During your eight-night land program, you will experience the volcanic mountains, jungles, coffee plantations, rice patty terraces, as well as dramatic coast lines on the island of Bali.
-During your time in Sydney, you will travel from beach to mountain, over historical cobblestones and through modern architecture.
-While on land, there are included daily excursions.
-Some evenings, you will have free time.
+During your Bali land program, you will experience the volcanic mountains, jungles, coffee plantations, rice patty terraces, as well as dramatic coast lines on the island of Bali.
+During your time in Sydney, you will have free time to explore at your own pace.
 The group will then board the Sun Princess for a 10-night journey along the eastern coast of Australia and near the Great Barrier Reef.
 Optional shore excursions from your ship will allow for cultural immersion, exotic meals and numerous activities.

 The land portion of the trip should be considered very active, and includes a considerable amount of walking.
 Enrichment Journeys will do everything in our power to ensure comfort through our third-party providers, including air-conditioned buses and comfortable accommodations where applicable.
 For the cruise portion of the trip, passengers will board and leave the ship up stairways and gangways, and you may have to walk a moderate distance to transfer to train, bus and car stations.
 Time spent on the road and traveling can be long, so you will need to be prepared for stretches of down time in between destinations.